 Regenerative Phase

 During the regenerative phase, the rhizomes differentiate into tubers.
-Tuber formation begins at the end of May, or earlier for crops under netting/plastic, and carries on all summer, until the first frost.
+Tuber formation begins at the end of May, or earlier for crops under netting/plastic, and carries on all summer, until the first frosts.
 The plant overwinters in the form of tubers.
-We have observed that tubers survive at temperatures of as low as -10° C at the soil’s surface.
-The majority of the tubers are to be found in the surface layer of the soil (down to 15cm), but certain ones can form at a depth of as low as 50cm from the surface, depending on soil type.
+We have observed that tubers survive at temperatures as low as -10° C at the soil surface.
+Although most tubers are found in the surface layer of the soil (down to 15cm), some can form at a depth as low as 50cm from the surface, depending on soil type.

 The vegetative and regenerative phases occur at the same time.